bartosz25/structured-streaming-for-batch-workshop/part02/README.md

 * `nr` for the Master Dataset

 The enrichment process should keep the rows without the matches in the Master Dataset.

+Besides, you can reduce the processing time trigger to `30 seconds`.

 ## Setup instructions
 1. Run the following command: